Nana2929/ORA-modrl/report.md

 ### Motivation
 As Covid-19 threats gradually becomes a normality, it is a must to consider how to respond to a disaster under the pandemic.
 An imaginary scenario is that an earthquake damages a hospital that quarantines many Covid-19 confirmed cases, and now the resources need to be sent to this hospital without further human contacts.
 In this case, some contactless stations (CSs) need to be set up in place of the Amiri's proposed RDCs.
 CSs send resources via self-driving cars, therefore avoid the risk brought by frequent human mobility in between.
 They also reduces the transportation costs because no drivers are needed.
 We imagine that CSs should have higher setup cost an dbetter capacity than RDCs.
-The below compares the original paper setting and our proposed setting.
+Figure 1 and 2 compares the original paper setting versus our proposed setting.
-#### Amiri's Paper Setting

 <figure>
   <img
   src="./figures/schemas/amiri_general_schema_of_rd_chain.png" width="300">
   <figcaption>Figure 1.
 General resource distribution chain schema of Amiri's paper </figcaption>

-#### Our Setting

 <figure>
   <img
   src="./figures/schemas/general_schema_of_rd_chain_revised.png" width="300">
   <figcaption>Figure 2.
-Our revised general resource distribution chain schema </figcaption>
+Our proposed general resource distribution chain schema </figcaption>